nickfargo/state/src/state.coffee.md

 `State`’s relations, and then computing its `attributes` bit mask based on those relations and the intrinsic heritability of each attribute.

-Only afterward is the `State`’s `Content`, as defined in a provided `expression`, then `initialize`d into the instance, if necessary.
+Only afterward is the `State`’s `Metaobject`, as defined in a provided `expression`, then `initialize`d into the instance, if necessary.

       constructor: ( base, @name, expression ) ->